Test Console Application C# (How It Works For Developers)

 In this library, particularly with the TestConsole, the '.Core' variant extends the formatting capabilities inherited from the original TestConsole project and incorporates essential test approval features in scenarios where test results diverge from expectations.
 TestConsole.Core seamlessly integrates with the build server to trigger a test failure.
 On the development PC, by default, it offers reconfigurability to utilize installed file compare utilities for visualizing differences.
 Notably, this approach streamlines the approval process, allowing developers to update the approved version manually if differences are expected.

-TestConsole.Core draws inspiration from ApprovalTests but distinguishes itself by providing support for writing both a full framework and .NET Core test suites.
+TestConsole.Core draws inspiration from ApprovalTests but distinguishes itself by providing support for writing both full framework and .NET Core test suites.
 The library addresses the need for testing in diverse environments, as with ApprovalTests at the time of publication, primarily catered to full framework scenarios.
 The syntax in TestConsole.Core, while sharing similarities with ApprovalTests, offers distinctions, especially concerning file compare tool selection and direct approval of content.

 Developed to facilitate testing in .NET Core app code, TestConsole.Core arises from the necessity to bridge the gap left by the lack of .NET standard and .NET Core app support in ApprovalTests.
 With a focus on enabling effective testing of large datasets, TestConsole.Core's test approval features accommodate data formatted using the Test Console Output object and extend their functionality to handle any plain text input, providing a comprehensive solution for unit testing in C#.